-The County of Orange has started improvements to the industrial/manufacturing building, phase one is complete, located at 1000 North Kraemer Place in order to implement a Year Round Emergency Temporary Shelter and Multi-Service Center.
+The County of Orange has started improvements to the industrial/manufacturing building, phase one is complete, located at 1000 N. Kraemer Place in order to implement a Year Round Emergency Temporary Shelter and Multi-Service Center.
 The proposed facility is designed to provide safe shelter, basic needs, and access to support to move individuals and families out of homelessness and into permanent housing opportunities.
 The project will serve 200 shelter temporary residents while providing access to a range of programs and supportive services at an on-site Multi-Service Center.

-The target goals and expected outcomes for the Year Round Emergency Shelter Program will adhere to guidelines and expectations set forth by the U.S. Department of Housing and Urban Development's HEARTH Act as well as the Orange County Ten Year Plan to End Homelessness.
 The Year Round Emergency Shelter Program and Multi-Service Center should not be regarded as a singular program(s) but should provide support to the entire Orange County Continuum of Care (CoC) helping to move the system towards higher a level of system performance, a reduction in the number of persons who experience homelessness in our community and an increase in access to housing opportunities for chronically homeless individuals utilizing Year Round Emergency Shelter Program services.